headforwards-spd/headforwards-website/src/pages/info-pages/our-tech-stack.md

           Our most popular languages are C#, Python, Perl, PHP and JavaScript.

-          Specifi business teams tend to concentrate on teh languages that are most suited for their client.
+          Specifi business teams tend to concentrate on the languages that are most suited for their client.
         type: markdown-component
     isPostit: false